Kotlin/KEEP/proposals/inline-classes.md

 ### Mangling

-To mitigate described problems, we propose to do mangling for declarations that have top-level inline class types in their signatures.
+To mitigate described problems, we propose introducing mangling for declarations that have top-level inline class types in their signatures.
 Example:
 ```kotlin
 inline class UInt(val x: Int)